Hyper-Dimensional Fingerprints as Molecular Representations: Methods

 \subsection{Hyperdimensional graph encoding}

-We encode each molecule \(m\) as a fixed-length HV \(\mathbf{g}\in\mathbb{R} ^D \) by combining principles from HDC and message‐passing on molecular graphs.
-This encoding process can be split into three stages: atomic embedding, iterative message passing, and global aggregation.
+We encode each molecule $m$ as a fixed-length HV, $\mathbf{h} \in \mathbb{R}^D$, by combining principles from HDC and message-passing.
+The encoding process can be divided into four stages: node attribute embedding, iterative message passing, global attribute embedding, and global aggregation.